How to Spend Two Weeks in Singapore

 Have you seen anyone write about how they spent two weeks in Singapore?

 Two weeks in Singapore without leaving the country?
 You mad, bruh?
-I’d die of boredom there.
+I’ll die of boredom there.

 Perhaps I am.
 The average visitor stays in the country for 3.5 days.
 The Lonely Planet guidebook provides only a one-day itinerary.
 Even the Tourism Board doesn’t have a plan that lasts more than seven days.
 What are people to do if they’re staying with their friends or loved ones in Singapore for a few weeks, though?
 It’s tempting to spend a significant number of days in Penang, Bali, Bangkok or some nearby city, but that needn’t be the case.